PDF

 Employer: An employer is a person or entity who hires another to perform a service under an express or implied agreement and has control, or the right to control, over the manner and means of performing the services.

-Organization: Organization means “a corporation, trust, estate, partnership, cooperative, association, or government entity or instrumentality.”
+Organization: A corporation, trust, estate, partnership, cooperative, association, or government entity or instrumentality.

-Personal/professional conflicts: A personal/professional conflict exists where the engineer’s personal interests conflict with their professional ones (for example, where the value of your own personal property is influenced by engineering work that you do).
+Personal/individual conflicts: A personal/individual conflict exists where the registrant’s personal interests conflict with their professional ones (for example, where the value of your own personal property is influenced by engineering work that you do).

 Profession: A vocation requiring knowledge of some department of learning or science.

-Professional/professional conflicts: Professional/professional conflicts are where the interests of one client conflict with another client, or where the engineer acts in two different roles for the same client (e.g. preparing bid documents and then bidding on the job).
+Professional/professional conflicts: Professional/professional conflicts are where the interests of one client conflict with another client, or where the registrant acts in two different roles for the same client (e.g., preparing bid documents and then bidding on the job).

 Public: The definition of public is the whole body politic, or the aggregate of the citizens of a state, nation, or municipality.
 Public also can mean the community at large, without reference to the geographical limits of any corporation like a city, town, or county; the people.

-Secondary interest: This interest could include things such as personal financial gain, the desire for professional advancement, the wish to help family and friends, the desire to secure future contracts, or the wish to advance a second client’s interest.
+Secondary interest: This interest could include things such as personal financial gain, the desire for professional advancement, the wish to help family, friends, and other personal connections, the desire to secure future contracts, or the wish to advance a second client’s interest.

 [5] Buttigieg, Bryan J. and Thomson, Miller.
 “Conflict of Interest: consulting engineers need to be vigilant”.
 Canadian Consulting Engineer, March 2004.